cjhillbrand/websocket-sandbox/README.md

 **Q.** How can we federate who accesses the websocket?

 **A.** Using a combination of Cognito and IAM Permissions/Groups we can federate who can access the websocket URL and we can actually give different access to different users!
 If we wanted one person to have access to send a message and another group not to, this can all be done with Cognito and IAM.
-Read more about Cognito [here](https://aws.amazon.com/cognito/).
+Read more about Cognito
+<a href="https://aws.amazon.com/cognito/" target="_blank">here</a>.

 **Q.** I understand that I accessed my chatroom file on my local machine, but I want anyone on the internet to access it, how can I do this?